 Fig.4: Classification of our Solar System

 Superior Planets: Planets outside the orbit of the earth.
-Eg.Mars, Jupiter, Saturn, Uranus, Neptune, and Pluto.
+Eg.Mars, Jupiter, Saturn, Uranus, and, Neptune.

 Outer Planets: Planets outside the asteroid belt.
-Eg.Jupiter, Saturn, Uranus, Neptune, and Pluto.
+Eg.Jupiter, Saturn, Uranus, and Neptune.

 Did you know!?